Livhuwani9308/Livhuwani9308/README.md

+# Hi there 👋
-# 💻 Junior Software Developer | .NET Core Enthusiast 🚀👋
+# 💻 Junior Software Developer | .NET Core Enthusiast 🚀

 - Strong knowlegde in **.NET Core** and solid experience in **JavaScript**.